Will: from Smith to Williams

 Because a fantasy sounds like what Williams Sr. felt inside him one day: he saw by chance on television that the Romanian tennis player Virginia Ruzici He received a check for 35,000 euros for winning a tournament, and at that very moment he decided that he would have two more daughters and that, without a doubt, they would be tennis players.
 Said and done: he organized romantic dinners to convince his wife to have more children, soaked up everything he could about the sport of racket, studied tennis videos and took numerous classes.
 All this to strictly apply a 78-page plan as soon as Venus, in 1979, and Serena, in 1981, were born.

-Therefore, and to understand the eccentricity and unorthodox methods of the man who trained Venus and Serena for decades, Will Smith She has had thousands of conversations with the tennis sisters over the last few months.
+Therefore, and to understand the eccentricity and unorthodox methods of the man who trained Venus and Serena for decades, Will Smith She has held thousands of conversations with the tennis sisters over the past few months.
 Because although they have not worked with their father for years, they adore him and have wanted to transmit all his characteristics to the actor who will play “the most important man in his life.”
 “He taught us to be independent and entrepreneurial.
-He forced us to think”, the sisters have detailed to the press in these days before the premiere of the film.
+He forced us to think,” the sisters have detailed to the press in these days prior to the premiere of the film.
 A summary of what Richard always referred to as the Williams Life Triangle (The Williams Life Triangle Values): Commitment, Confidence, and Courage.